 With Flockler’s easy-to-use editor, you can, for example, decide to hide caption texts and social media profiles and change colours.

-New Zealand Cricket team is gathering social media feeds from the team, players, press, and fans:
+New Zealand Cricket team gathers social media feeds from the team, players, press, and fans:

-Some of our customers find this changing layout awesome; some customers think it’s too messy.
-Therefore, a grid layout can be a good compromise.
+Some of our customers find the wall layout awesome; some customers think it’s too messy.
+Therefore, a grid layout can be a good compromise for your team.
 A grid layout can display a mix of social media feeds from various channels, but the size of each element is fixed to keep the look and feel nice and neat.

-Here’s an example of a grid layout with a social media feed by Campari:
+Here’s an example of a grid layout for singer-songwriter Tyler Braden: